 The Anabolic Window Is Wider Than Sold

 Research shows the post-workout window for protein intake is hours, not minutes.
-You do not need a shake within thirty minutes.
+You do not need a shake within thirty minutes of finishing your last set.
 A regular meal within a few hours works equally well for most people.
+The "window" was sold hard for two decades and quietly retired in the academic literature, but the marketing kept going.

 Total Daily Protein Is What Matters